Unit Synopsis

 On successful completion of this unit, you will be able to:

-1. Apply clinical reasoning and practical skills at a novice level in a clinical setting
+- Apply clinical reasoning and practical skills at a novice level in both ambulance and interprofessional clinical settings, providing safe, culturally responsive and evidence-informed care

-2. Employ reflective practice principles associated with clinical reasoning and conduct whilst supporting diverse client groups in the healthcare setting
+- Employ reflective practice principles associated with clinical reasoning and conduct whilst supporting consumers in diverse healthcare settings

-3. Discuss the ethical, legal, and professional requirements, responsibilities, and boundaries associated with paramedic practice.
+- Analyse the ethical, legal, professional and interprofessional requirements, responsibilities and boundaries associated with paramedic practice.

 Professional Capabilities for Registered Paramedics